 “This week, I joined with Margaret Warholm’s family to raise Margaret’s story in the Legislature,” said NDP Leader Cam Broten.
 “Margaret’s story is one of shocking neglect at a Regina care home.
 She wasn’t fed.
 She was left in a bed constantly without being given help to move.
 She wasn’t given proper medical attention.
 By the time Margaret was finally sent to a hospital, she was malnourished and emaciated.
 She had spinal fractures that were untreated.
 She had a bedsore covering her entire back and her skin has torn open, leaving her in awful pain.
 Margaret’s story is horrific and one of the worst I’ve heard – but it’s far from the only one.

 “I keep hearing heart-breaking stories of people being neglected in care homes.
 Their dignity and even their health is being sacrificed in seniors care facilities that have absolutely no minimum care standards, and are often badly understaffed.
 It’s unacceptable, and it has to stop.”

 New purchasing law aimed at supporting local business, long-term savings

-The NDP wants the government to change its procurement policies so Saskatchewan businesses do not keep losing out while work is continually handed to companies from other provinces and countries.
+The NDP tabled The Fairness for Saskatchewan Businesses in Government Procurement Act Monday, which is aimed at ensuring Saskatchewan businesses do not keep losing out while government contracts are continually handed to companies from other provinces or countries.